08 December 2016 by Anna Staford

 Do you like visiting ruins?
 Do you prefer strolling around old villages without the rush of modern life?
 Or do you just prefer sunbathing as you let the soundtrack of the sea ebb away all your stresses?

-Well, either way, you can do all that and more in Cyprus.
+Well, either way, you can do all that and more while travelling to Cyprus.

 The beautiful island of Cyprus in the eastern Mediterranean is just around 4 hours from London.
 How much do you think it costs to get there?
 If you have flexibility with your travel dates and time of year that you travel, you can find flights for under £55 with EasyJet.
 Eating out and accommodation is also good value once you get there.